Electra complex: Characteristics

-The psychodynamic nature of the daughter–mother relationship in the Electra complex derives from penis envy, caused by the mother, who also caused the girl's castration; however, upon re-aligning her sexual attraction to her father (heterosexuality), the girl represses the hostile female competition for fear of losing the love of her mother, since girls tend to form stronger bonds with their mothers than boy with their fathers because children usually pass more time with their mothers than with their fathers.
+The psychodynamic nature of the daughter–mother relationship in the Electra complex derives from penis envy, caused by the mother, who also caused the girl's castration; however, upon re-aligning her sexual attraction to her father (heterosexuality), the girl represses the hostile female competition for fear of losing the love of her mother, since girls tend to form stronger bonds with their mothers than boys do with their fathers because children usually pass more time with their mothers than with their fathers.
 This internalization of "Mother" develops the super-ego as the girl establishes a discrete sexual identity (ego).
 Without a penis, the girl cannot sexually possess her mother, as the infantile id demands.
 Consequently, the girl redirects her desire for sexual union upon her father, and thus progresses to heterosexual femininity, which culminates in bearing a child who replaces the absent penis.
 Moreover, after the phallic stage, the girl's psychosexual development includes transferring her primary erogenous zone from the infantile clitoris to the adult vagina.
 Freud thus considered the feminine Oedipus attitude ("Electra complex") to be more emotionally intense than the Oedipal conflict of a boy, resulting, potentially, in a woman with a submissive, less confident personality.

 In both sexes, defense mechanisms provide transitory resolutions of the conflicts between the drives of the Id and the drives of the ego.
 The first defense mechanism is repression, the blocking of memories, emotional impulses, and ideas from the conscious mind; yet it does not resolve the Id–Ego conflict.
-The second defense mechanism is identification, by which the child incorporates, to his or her ego, the personality characteristics of the same-sex parent; in so adapting, the girl facilitates identifying with the mother, because she understands that, in being females, neither of them possesses a penis, thus are not antagonists.
+The second defense mechanism is identification, by which the child incorporates, to their ego, the personality characteristics of the same-sex parent; in so adapting, the girl facilitates identifying with the mother, because she understands that, in being females, neither of them possesses a penis, thus are not antagonists.